Translocation Renal Cell Carcinoma

 Imaging: Sometimes, TRCC is discovered when imaging the body using tests like CT, PET, and MRI.
 More tests are needed to find out if the cancer is translocation renal cell carcinoma.

 Biopsy: To check if the tumor is TRCC, your doctor will do a biopsy, taking a small sample from the tumor with a needle.
 An expert, called a pathologist, will study cells from the sample under the microscope to see what kind of tumor it is.

 Treatment options for patients depend on the how the cancer is growing and whether the cancer has spread to other parts of the body, called metastasis.

 Surgery: For patients with less advanced stages of TRCC, surgery to remove the tumor is a treatment option.

 Targeted therapy: Patients with more advanced TRCC are given specific types of drugs to kill the cancer cells.

 How does TRCC form?

-We know that in TRCC, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We know that in TRCC, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In translocation renal cell carcinoma, a gene called TFE3 is broken apart and rearranged.
 Doctors will look for this change in chromosomes to confirm that your cancer is translocation renal cell carcinoma.